 For limited companies, six years.
 Yes – 72 long months.
 The self-employed (sole traders) have it slightly easier – they must keep their records for at least 5 years after the 31 January submission deadline of the relevant tax year.

 This lengthy period is for HMRC’s benefit, rather than yours.
 HMRC can choose to investigate your accounts up to six years in the past, and if they decide to come calling you must be able to back up every expense claim you made during that period.
+We've provided more in-depth information on how long you need to keep your tax records, helping you to determine the right length of time for your business.

 Recording all your expenses